 The best ones encrypt the information and make it difficult to latch on to.
 A practice called “frequency hopping” allows radio baby monitors to avoid hacking by switching frequencies.

 Traditional analog monitors don’t do this, which means anyone using the same monitor nearby can tune in.
 Nowadays, high-tech wifi baby monitors focus on end-to-end encryption and cloud storage.
-This also goes for text messaging services and even bank apps.
+This security method is also used for text messaging services and even bank apps.

 What is E2EE